 A little reminder: Google Adsense is not the only platform that allows you to earn money through display ads.
 There are other ad networks where you can earn a lot more than Google Adsense.
 Do check it out.

-- Final thoughts: How to add AdSense code in your WordPress blog
+how to add AdSense code in WordPress

 1. How to create Google Adsense Account